Kittens communicate in a very different way.

 Small twitches of a kittens tail may also indicate that your kitty is annoyed at something.
 This can be for a variety of reasons, such as a dirty litter box or absence of food.
 Make certain to check out your kittys supplies to be sure that there isn’t some small problem you can remedy quickly.

-Purring is normally the universal body language sign kittens give off.
+animal in attic removal is normally the universal body language sign kittens give off.
 For the most part kittens purr when they’re happy, satisfied and content.

 Kittens like to purr when you hold them, stroke them and even brush their fur.